Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Usage: ":pathing"
 > Example: :pathing

-## :platformblock
+## platformblock
 ### At A Glance
-The `PlatformBlock` module manages which player platforms (console, desktop, mobile) are allowed to join the server.
+The `platformblock` module manages which player platforms (console, desktop, mobile) are allowed to join the server.
 Administrators can block specific platforms, preventing unauthorized clients from connecting.

 ### How It Works
 - **Platform Detection:** When a player joins, the system identifies their platform (console, desktop, or mobile).